 Dr Vertullo specialises in rapid recovery, minimally invasive, computer navigated, minimal pain high flex knee replacements using highly cross- linked polyethylene.
-While Dr Vertullo has performed over three thousand knee replacements since returning from Fellowship training in North America at Duke University and the University of Toronto, he is always incorporating new advanced techniques into his practice.

 Gold Coast, Brisbane and Northern New South Wales patients who have knee replacements with this rapid recovery technique are usually in hospital less than 3 days and walking the same day as their procedure.
 Most patients can have their replacements performed via a lateral skin incision that improves their ability to kneel onto the knee after replacement.

 Knee Replacement surgery is a very common procedure to relieve pain from severe arthritis in older patients by resurfacing the arthritic knee.

 A knee replacement involves chamfering the end of the femur & tibia to match the implant.
 Only very thin slices from the end of the bone are removed.
 Typically special instruments are used to guide the surgeon during this process, typically using a wireless computer navigation system.
 Newer robotic guided options are also becoming available.
 Computer Navigation replacement positioning is regarded as the Gold Standard compared to alternatives such as Patient Specific Instruments and Guided Arm Assisted (Robotic).